Skip to main content

 Some nail bars offer chair rental, so you are working in a salon meaning you may only receive a percentage of each clients’ money paid and will need to pay the salon a monthly or daily fee.

-Although most people would prefer to attend a college, you can become a qualified nail technician through distance learning, meaning you can study alongside your current job or life commitments.
+Although most people would prefer to attend a college, you can actually become a qualified nail technician through distance learning, meaning you can study alongside your current job or life commitments.

 Many distance courses will not only offer the theory side, but you are also able to attend a practical day to put the theory you have learnt to practice.